Transfer function interpolation remainder formula of rational Krylov subspace methods

-The model error can been measured by some norms of $e(z):=h(z)-\tilde{h}(z)$ \cite[Section 7.2.3]{MR3672144}.
-The well known moments matching result says: $h^{(k)}(z_0)=\tilde{h}^{(k)}(z_0).$ This implies $e(z)=o((z-z_0)^{k})$ near $z_0$.
-This is somehow the Peano type remainder in Taylor theorem.
-When we do analysis on a wide region $\mathbb{Z}$ ($ \ni z$), this Peano type remainder is not satisfied.
-We are curious about the behavior of $e(z)$ when $z$ is far away from $z_0$.
-In a word, this paper answers the following question: Since $\tilde h(z)$ is the interpolating function of $h(z)$, then who is the interpolation remainder?
-The Krylov subspace projection method is one of the mainstream methods in MOR.
+The model error can be measured by utilizing specific norms of $e(\mathfrak{s}):=h(\mathfrak{s})-\tilde{h}(\mathfrak{s})$ \cite[Section 7.2.3]{MR3672144}.
+The well-known moments matching result states that $h^{(k)}(s_0)=\tilde{h}^{(k)}(s_0).$ This implies $e(\mathfrak{s})=o((\mathfrak{s}-s_0)^{k})$ near $s_0$.
+This type of error can be likened to the Peano remainder in Taylor's theorem.
+When we do analysis on a wide region, this Peano type remainder is not satisfied.
+We are curious about the behavior of $e(\mathfrak{s})$ as $\mathfrak{s}$ moves away from $s_0$.
+In a word, this paper aims to address the following question: Considering that $\tilde h(\mathfrak{s})$ is the interpolating function of $h(\mathfrak{s})$, who can be identified as the interpolation remainder?
+The complexity of this problem stems from the fact that both $h(\mathfrak{s})$ and $\tilde h(\mathfrak{s})$ are rational functions and possess special forms.
+As a result, the existence of an explicit error formula was uncertain until the completion of this research.
+The Krylov subspace projection method is one of the mainstream methods in the field of MOR.
 There are plenty of references related to this topic.
-We mainly review the references which are closely related to the (tangential) interpolation property.
+We mainly review the literature which are closely related to the (tangential) interpolation property and the moments matching theory.
 This type methods are first set up by Skelton \textit{et al}. \cite{MR924278,MR794690,MR780321}.
-Grimmi combines it with the rational Krylov subspaces \cite{grimme1997krylov}.
-Gallivan, Vandendorpe and Van Dooren have a series of work here \cite{MR2013459,MR2043508,MR2124150}.
+Then, Grimme combines it with the rational Krylov subspaces \cite{grimme1997krylov}.
+Gallivan, Vandendorpe and Van Dooren make several contributions to this topic \cite{MR2013459,MR2043508,MR2124150}.
 A recent book \cite{doi:10.1137/1.9781611976083} by Antoulas, Beattie and Gugercin summarizes the latest theories and algorithms.
-Other material can been found in \cite{MR2421462,MR2155615,MR2142591,MR3274477,MR3419868,MR2164197,MR2516399} and references therein.
+Other material can be found in \cite{MR2421462,MR2155615,MR2142591,MR3274477,MR3419868,MR2164197,MR2516399} and references therein.